-Hair Trigger Sound Effect: : For the love of god, whatever you do, don't say anything about the fact that you're not expecting the Spanish Inquisition. *DRAMATIC STING* NOBODY expects the Spanish Inquisition!
+For the love of god, whatever you do, don't say anything about the fact that you're not expecting the Spanish Inquisition.
+(DRAMATIC STING) NOBODY expects the Spanish Inquisition!

 Happiness Is Mandatory: The fairy-tale kingdom of Happy Valley.
 The subjects were always happy all the time because, by royal decree, anyone who wasn't happy would be put to death.
 One subject whose wife had just died is seen being arrested, tried, convicted and sentenced to hang by the neck until he cheers up.

 Hates Small Talk: "Vocational Guidance Counsellor" sketch has this exchange between Palin and Cleese (no prizes for guessing who plays what):

 Counsellor: Ah, Mr Anchovy!
 Do sit down.
 Mr Anchovy: Thank you.
 Take the weight off the feet, eh?
 Lovely weather for the time of year I must say!
 Counsellor: Enough of this gay banter.

 He's Got Legs: Ministry of Silly Walks (possibly) unintentionally does a lot to emphasize John Cleese's long slender dextrous legs.